 What should you be looking for in a criminal defense lawyer in Rockwall, Dallas, or Collin County?
 As a former First Assistant District Attorney in Kaufman County and former Felony Chief Prosecutor in Dallas County, I have an insider's understanding of the criminal justice system that I will use in your defense.
 Most of my clients are good people who just made a mistake and want another chance to turn their life around.
 Others can be falsely accused.
 Let me help you get your life back.

 Many attorneys have a one-size-fits-all approach to criminal defense.
 This can have horrible repercussions and cause you additional hardship and loss of freedom.
 I have tried over 150 jury trials and I am Board Certified in criminal law by the Texas Board of Legal Specialization.
-Board Certification and trial experience are key components in what to look for in a criminal defense lawyer.
+I have also been given an AV Martindale-Hubbell Peer Review Rating, which means that I have been deemed to have preeminent legal ability and the highest professional ethics in my field.
+Board Certification, AV rating, and trial experience are key components in what to look for in a criminal defense lawyer who is at the highest level of the profession.
 I understand how the prosecutor, the judge, and the jury will view your case and evidence.
 I also know when the law can make or break your case.
 Failure to take any of these factors into account can be devastating.

 I demand the best possible resolution in every case for my clients, whether the result is achieved by a skillful plea agreement, a dismissal of the charges prior to trial, a "no-bill" by the Grand Jury, or an acquittal after a trial.
 Sometimes, the best outcome is convincing law enforcement that no charges should be filed in the first place.
 Every criminal defense case is different.
 While some cases call for diplomacy, others should be fought aggressively.